Storied West Virginia monument stands forgotten in woods

 Advertisement

-Not an unimportant boundary, it ended years of argument between Virginia and Pennsylvania, which had long fought over westward settlements.
-The charters for both colonies expressed that they extended west without practical limits, but Virginia settlers enjoyed easier access to western Pennsylvania because of the number of passes that crossed the Applachian Mountains in Virginia.
+The Ellicot line was a vital boundary and ended years of argument between Virginia and Pennsylvania, which had long fought over westward settlements.
+The charters for both colonies expressed that they extended west without practical limits.
+Still, Virginia settlers enjoyed more access to western Pennsylvania because of the number of passes that crossed the Appalachian Mountains in Virginia.

-Once Ellicot's line was complete, the two commonwealths — now no longer colonies — came to an agreement that satisfied both.
+Once Ellicot's line was complete, the two commonwealths — now no longer colonies — reached an agreement that satisfied both.
 Pennsylvania ceded its land beyond the line to Virginia.
-This meant that Virginia was given more control of the lower Ohio River while Pennsylvania retained the upper river and the strategic confluence of the Allegheny and Monongahela rivers — now at present-day Pittsburgh.
+This meant Virginia was given more control of the lower Ohio River.
+At the same time, Pennsylvania retained the upper river and the strategic confluence of the Allegheny and Monongahela rivers, now present-day Pittsburgh.

 Only six years later, Virginia, too, decided to cede its land beyond the Ohio River to the new U.S. government, though it retained the slip of land now known as the panhandle.
 It became West Virginia's northern panhandle 78 years later during the Civil War when its counties voted to become a part of the new union-loyal state.

-"And that's how we ended up with this strange-looking panhandle wedged between Ohio and Pennsylvania," says historian Travis Henline, project manager for the proposed Wheeling museum.
+"And that's how we ended up with this strange-looking panhandle wedged between Ohio and Pennsylvania," says historian Travis Henline, a specialist in the period's history.

 Advertisement